firefoxfoxthrot/developer-web-site/_pages/architecture.md

 _Please see [Gordian Architecture Roles](/architecture/roles/) for
-examples of what functions can be partitioned as part of the Gordian Macro-architecture and [Gordian Arhitecture Apps](/architecture/apps/) for reference examples of these roles._
+examples of what functions can be partitioned as part of the Gordian Macro-architecture and [Gordian Arhitecture Apps](/architecture/apps/) for reference examples of these roles.
+Also see the [Gordian Lexicon](/architecture/lexicon/) for a full set of terms._

 ### Macro-Architectural Transport